-How to Clean an Essential Oil or Aromatherapy Diffuser
+How to Clean An Essential Oil Diffuser: Clean My Diffuser:

-So why clean these devices, aren't many oils anti-microbial themselves?
-The short answer is yes, many oils have properties to help contain bacteria, the real issue here is residue build-up.
+Well some, yes!
+Many oils have properties to help contain bacteria.
+However, one of the main issues is with residue build-up.
 Some oils more then others, can leave your diffuser with residue build-up on the sides, tubes, micro-tubes, and throughout the inside of the diffuser, because of there viscous nature.

-Without regular cleansing, some odors can be difficult to clear-out and a deep cleaning will be essential and necessary.
-The gum-up of some of these scents (oils) can also interfere with aroma’s that you are using and alter the scents, making them far less
+Thirdly, without regular cleansing, some odors can be difficult to clear-out.
+Hence, a deep cleaning will be essential and necessary.
+The gum-up of some oils can also interfere with aroma’s that you are using and alter the scents, making them less potent.

 Regular or Routine Maintenance Steps for an Ultrasonic Diffuser:

 (Always read the manufacturers instructions for the specific brand of diffuser.
 Not only will this help the longevity of the device, but may help with any warranty issue that may arise.

 Firstly, unplug your diffuser.
 Make sure to keep liquids away from the plug-in portion.